 These negative PA ratings equate to a potential range that the player’s ability will fall between at random in each new save game.
 The negative PA ratings follow this pattern -10 (170-200), -95 (160-190), -9 (150-180), -85 (140-170), and so on.

-You’ll find the top-five GK wonderkids with the most potential ability featured in the body of this article, with a table listing all the other wonderkid goalkeepers of FM 21 at the foot of the page.
+You’ll find the top-five GK wonderkids with the most potential ability featured in the body of this article, with a table listing all the other wonderkid goalkeepers of FM 21 below.